mirdaki/AutoAgenda/docs/feature-brainstorm.md

 	- Time available
 	- Common location
 		- Travel time
 		- Kind of important
 	- Priority level
 		- User set priority
 	- Due date
 	- Factor in breaks
 		- User set how often and how long
-	- Run lower tacks so they don't starve
+	- Run lower tasks so they don't starve
 	- Breaking tasks into parts
 - Config
 	- Advanced/Beginner toggle
 	- See picture of location/previous events
-	- Sync to calender
+	- Sync to calendar
 		- Event
 			- By type
 		- Reminder